 \subsection{Verification with \texorpdfstring{$\beta$}--Crown}

-While IBP verification is computationally efficient, it is less accurate than $\beta$--Crown, as discussed earlier.
-Hence, to obtain a more accurate verification, in this section we focus on $\beta$--Crown verification of networks with multiple abstain classes.
+IBP verification is computationally efficient but less accurate than $\beta$--Crown.
+Hence, we focus on $\beta$--Crown verification of networks with multiple abstain classes in this section to obtain a tighter verifier.
 To this end, we will find a sufficient condition for~\eqref{eq: verification_min_max_multi_abstain} using the lower-bound technique of~\eqref{eq: beta_crown_subproblem} in $\beta$--Crown.
 In particular, by switching the minimization and maximization in \eqref{eq: verification_min_max_multi_abstain} and using the $\beta$--Crown lower bound~\eqref{eq: beta_crown_subproblem}, we can find a lower-bound of the form